Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Introduction

 In the literature, there exist different candidates based on different philosophical approaches to quantize gravity, each with its own advantages and issues.
-The two major streams of quantum gravity are--string theory and loop quantum gravity.
-While string theory is based on the unification of gravity with three other fundamental forces, loop quantum gravity (LQG) is the quantization of the Riemannian geometry of general relativity on its own right\cite{ashtekar2021short,rovelli2008loop,rovelli1998strings,rovelli1998strings,sharma2019background}.
-The LQG is background independent and non-perturbative.
-The technique of LQG, when applied to cosmological spacetime, gives rise to various models of quantum corrected cosmology, also called loop quantum cosmology (LQC)\cite{garay1995quantum}.
-One of the striking features of LQC is the supplant of initial singularity by quantum bounce owing to the quantization of geometry.
-In lieu of its endeavor to empirically grasp the semi-classical physics near the Planck region, LQC faces serious criticism as it still remains an open problem to recover it directly from the full theory (LQG), in addition to its interpretational issue from a realist perspective.
+The two major streams of quantum gravity (QG) are string/M theory and loop quantum gravity (LQG).
+While string/M theory is based on the unification of gravity with three other fundamental forces, LQG is the quantization of the Riemannian geometry of GR only \cite{ashtekar2021short,rovelli2008loop,rovelli1998strings,rovelli1998strings,Thiemann_2007}.
+LQG is background independent and non-perturbative.
+The techniques of LQG, when applied to cosmological spacetime, gives rise to various models of quantum corrected cosmology, also called loop quantum cosmology (LQC) \cite{garay1995quantum}.
+One of the striking features of LQC is the supplant of initial singularity by quantum bounce owing to the quantization of geometry \cite{Ashtekar:2011,LSW21,LS23,AWW23}.
+In lieu of its endeavor to empirically grasp the semi-classical physics near the Planck region, LQC is also consistent with observations, and may provide some mechanism to alleviate the anomalies observed currently in cosmology \cite{AGJS20,AKS20}.

-Nevertheless, in view of the continued absence of a consistent theory of quantum gravity, radically different paths have been adopted.
-The generalized uncertainty principle is one such attempt that can generate quantum corrected dynamics when applied to cosmology to study the early universe.
-In this approach, we consider each classical point of space-time as a probability density associated with basis vectors with additional fluctuations in the geometry, giving rise to the extended generalized uncertainty principle(EGUP)\cite{kempf1994quantum,kempf1997quantum}.
+Nevertheless, in view of the continued absence of a consistent theory of QG, radically different paths have been adopted.
+The generalized uncertainty principle (GUP) is one such attempt that can generate quantum corrected dynamics when applied to cosmology to study the very early universe.
+In this approach, we consider the space-time as a probability density associated with basis vectors with additional fluctuations in geometry, giving rise to the extended generalized uncertainty principle (EGUP) \cite{kempf1994quantum,kempf1997quantum}.